-Learning to write is a very important skill for kindergarteners, which is why it’s crucial for preschoolers to get lots of practice.
-These line tracing worksheets are a great way for preschoolers to practice handwriting skills this summer.
-They would also go well with a desert themed lesson plan.
+Learning to write is a crucial skill for kindergarteners, which is why it’s important for preschoolers to get lots of practice.
+These cactus line tracing worksheets are a great way for preschoolers to practice handwriting skills this summer.
+They also go well with a desert-themed lesson plan.

 Cactus Prewriting Worksheets for Summer